Our Team

 Cathyelkins@funeralsohio.org

-I have a 1965 BA in history.
-In 1970 I graduated from OSU with a Masters Degree in social work.
-As a LISW my career took me from administration at Ohio Welfare Department (now Human Services) to North Central Mental Health Services to LifeCare Alliance and lastly to Columbus Public Heath.
+I graduated from OSU with a Masters Degree in Social Work in 1970.
+With an LISW I worked at Ohio Welfare Department (now HumanServices), then North Central Mental Health, later with LifeCare Alliance and lastly with Columbus Public Health.
 I retired in 2011.
-At all agencies I worked as a social worker often with older adults.
+Most of my social work career was with older adults.
 I have been a member of FCACO many years.
-I served as President for two terms and have been Membership Chair several years.
+I served two terms as President and now I’m serving as Membership Chair.

 Cyndi Dorwart